Indiana man sentenced to the maximum of 130 years in prison for 2017 killings of 2 teenage girls

 The case, which included tantalizing evidence, has long drawn outsized attention from true-crime enthusiasts.

 A relative dropped the teens off at a hiking trail just outside Delphi on Feb.
 13, 2017.
 The eighth graders didn’t arrive at the agreed pickup location and were reported missing that evening.
-Their bodies were found the next day with their throats cut in a wooded area near an abandoned railroad trestle they had crossed.
+Their bodies were found the next day in a wooded area near an abandoned railroad trestle they had crossed.

-In his closing arguments, Carroll County Prosecutor Nicholas McLeland told jurors that Allen, armed with a gun, forced the youths off the hiking trail and had planned to rape them before a passing van made him change his plans and he cut their throats.
+In his closing arguments at Allen’s trial, Carroll County Prosecutor Nicholas McLeland told jurors that Allen, armed with a gun, forced the youths off the hiking trail and had planned to rape them before a passing van made him change his plans and he cut their throats.
 McLeland said an unspent bullet found between the teens’ bodies “had been cycled through” Allen’s .40-caliber Sig Sauer handgun.

 An Indiana State Police firearms expert told the jury her analysis tied the round to Allen’s handgun.

 McLeland said Allen was the man seen following the teens across the Monon High Bridge in a grainy cellphone video German had recorded.
-And he said it was Allen’s voice that could be heard on that video telling the teens, “ Down the hill ″ after they crossed the bridge.
+And he said Allen’s voice could be heard on that video telling the teens, “ Down the hill ″ after they crossed the bridge.

 “Richard Allen is Bridge Guy,” McLeland told jurors.
 “He kidnapped them and later murdered them.”